JamesNZL/flow-toggl-plugin/README.md

 # Features

 - Powerful, speed-optimised interface
+- Auto-complete for any time entry started within the last 366 days
+  > [!note]
+  > This is *significantly* longer than the ~1 month of Toggl's own interface!
 - Support for projects, clients, and workspaces
 - Coloured icons for projects
 - Human-friendly date and time display